 Participants required to lodge paper-based visa applications should do so at the Australian visa office nearest to their current country of residence.

-If you require a visa letter which states the dates, venue and times of this conference, please contact the Conference Convenor.
+If you require a visa letter which states the dates, venue and times of this conference, please contact the Conference Chair.
 Include your name as it appears on your passport, your personal (not professional) address, and date of birth.